BasGame1/Pixelify-Next/README.md

-# PIXELIFY MAGISK MODULE
+# PIXELIFY NEXT MAGISK MODULE
 A Magisk Module which enables Pixel UI and some exclusive features.<br>
-# [ISNT WORKING AT THE MOMENT, DONT USE IT OR U WILL BRICK UR PHONE]
+# WORK IN PROGRESS
 ## ⭐ Requirements
-- **Supported Android Versions: Android 7.0 to Android 15**
+- **Supported Android Versions: Android 7.0 to Android 16**
 - **ARM64 device**
 - **Volume Keys (optional)**
 - **Internet for downloading NGA Resources, Pixel Livewallpaper, Device Personalization Services & Pixel Launcher**
-- **Magisk v24 or above from Pixelify v2+**
+- **Magisk v24 / KSU / KSU next (any version)or above from Pixelify v2+**
 - **Zygisk or Riru (Recommended but not mandatory)**
-- **NOTE: Flash the module zip file in the Magisk Manager app only; flashing the module in TWRP or any other recovery won't work.**
+- **NOTE: Flash the module zip file in the  Manager app only; flashing the module in TWRP or any other recovery won't work.**

 ### Unsupported Roms
 - Realme Ui (Android 14), Oxygen Os (Android 14) will not work.
 It will bootloop rom after reboot. only way is to fix it by factory reset.
 Don't Flash Pixelify on it.
 Pixelify sub modules will work on them.

 ### Supported Roms
-- OneUI
-- AOSP Based Roms
-- Pixel Stock
-- Android One
-- MIUI
-- FunTouchOS
-- OxygenOS
-- ColorOS
-- Windows Subsystem for Android

-### Pixelify Sub Modules <br>
-If the main Pixelify module is not functioning properly, or is too big for your phone, Pixelify module also provides some sub-modules for standalone features:
-- Call Screening
-- Now Playing (Android System Intelligence required)
-- Google Hotword
-- Google Photos Unlimited Backup
-- Google Bootanimation
+-Tested on LineageOS 22.2 (Galaxy A21s)

 ### Installation instructions for v3
 - Make Sure Play Store not installing when Pixelify is installing.
--  Magisk is Recommend
-- If using KSU, install KSU zygisk module first
+- If using KSU/KSUN, install KSU zygisk module first
 - Add Google Play Services and inside com.google.android.gms.unstable in DenyList.
 - On installation, If see error when installing Google Photos, then uninstalling updates of google apps